HOPE Scholarship: Introduction

 An incentive to go to college in Georgia

 Similar to many other scholarships for college, the HOPE Scholarship was founded to help academically talented students who couldn’t afford college pursue higher education.
 However, the HOPE Scholarship was also created as an incentive program.
 The state of Georgia wanted to keep academically-minded students within the education system and to bolster the prestige of the state’s schools.

 You can receive the GA Hope scholarship at a specific set of Georgia institutions.
 Each one has its own corresponding award amount.
-Since the scholarship’s founding, more than $12 billion has gone toward helping 1.8 million students through college in Georgia.
+Since the scholarship’s founding, over $12.6 billion has gone toward helping 2.1 million students through college in Georgia.
 View each institution’s HOPE Scholarship award on the HOPE Scholarships website.
-To give you a sense of what to expect, Georgia Tech will pay a maximum of $7,680 for two semesters through the HOPE Scholarship.
+To give you a sense of what to expect, Georgia Tech will pay a maximum of $10,258 for two semesters through the HOPE Scholarship.